AlliKhalifa/AlliKhalifa-41189-My-Reflective-Portfolio/My Reflective Portfolio.md

-*Rational*: How people use the ‘Optimise to Maximise’ concept in order to optimise for their goals *Behavioural*: that uses observations of human behaviours, modelling them as close as possible in order to predict *Rule-Based*: learnt interesting content about rule based in how psychology is used to understand some rules that people seems to be using predicting how they will (i.e. The Schelling model)
+> *Rational*: How people use the ‘Optimise to Maximise’ concept in order to optimise for their goals
+> *Behavioural*: that uses observations of human behaviours, modelling them as close as possible in order to predict
+> *Rule-Based*: learnt interesting content about rule based in how psychology is used to understand some rules that people seems to be using predicting how they will (i.e. The Schelling model)

-Decision making:

-Signalling: learnt about its types (Continous & Discrete) but what more caught my attention is the ‘The girl in the foyer’ story that was one of the best stories that I read in long time, maybe because it relates to us as student going through our internships and looking for our experience in the near future, but what a great example to show the idea behind signalling, throwing herself  into the lion’s den to achieve her goal, which formed the ‘Costly Signalling Theory’
+> *Signalling*: learnt about its types (Continous & Discrete) but what more caught my attention is the ‘The girl in the foyer’ story that was one of the best stories that I read in long time, maybe because it relates to us as student going through our internships and looking for our experience in the near future, but what a great example to show the idea behind signalling, throwing herself  into the lion’s den to achieve her goal, which formed the ‘Costly Signalling Theory’
-Value and Power: I learnt in this concept how that the collective output cannot be separated into individual components, how do we divide values and how it contributes toward the whole game value.
+> *Value and Power*: I learnt in this concept how that the collective output cannot be separated into individual components, how do we divide values and how it contributes toward the whole game value.